Battery-safety-system/Battery-Safety-Sever-Client/readme.md

 Please check ArduinoHandler in /main/Client/config.properties.
 We can change Pump, Fan, Relay Pin numbers if we want.
 Also if the port is not right, you can also change USB_Port name.

 ### 2. PCAN Model
-you can change the value of CMA_Voltage, CMA_Temp, Cell_Voltage warning and dangerous value to control the system.
-And also, if the Pcan doesn't connect to port can0, you can change the name of channel.
+You can change the value of CMA_Voltage, CMA_Temp, Cell_Voltage warning and dangerous value to control the system. <br /> And also, if the Pcan doesn't connect to port can0, you can change the name of channel.

 ### 3. Modbus Model
-Here, if we want to change the Modbus limitation, we need to change the values of  "max_vol", "min_vol", "max_crt", "max_dis_crt", "max_power".
-What's more, warning and dangerous level depend on "volLowWarning", "volHighWarning", "volHighDangerous", "volLowDangerous".
+Here, if we want to change the Modbus limitation, we need to change the values of  "max_vol", "min_vol", "max_crt", "max_dis_crt", "max_power". <br /> What's more, warning and dangerous level depend on "volLowWarning", "volHighWarning", "volHighDangerous", "volLowDangerous".

 ## Content  <a name="Content"></a>